imarranz/imarranz/README.md

 In 2010, I joined OWL Metabolomics (now Rubió Metabolomics), initially as a researcher in the Metabolomics Department.
 Since 2017, I have been leading the Data Science Department, overseeing predictive modeling and statistical computing.
 My work supports metabolomics services, laboratory processes, data handling, R&D projects, and technology transfer.

-In 2025, I completed a PhD in Biomedical Sciences, with a thesis focused on the application of :dna: genetic algorithms :dna: for the identification of MASLD subtypes, bridging computational approaches with translational medicine and contributing to the field of precision medicine.
+In 2025, I completed a PhD in Mathematics and Statistics, with a thesis focused on the application of :dna: genetic algorithms :dna: for the identification of MASLD subtypes, bridging computational approaches with translational medicine and contributing to the field of precision medicine.

 <details>
 <summary><b>Education</b></summary>